 Note: Numbers may not total exactly because of rounding.

-Source: Asian Development Bank estimates (ADB, 2017).
+Source: Asian Development Bank estimates (2017).

-Funding Agencies and Partnerships
+5. Funding Agencies and Partnerships

 Infrastructure projects focused on cross-border connectivity present significant investment opportunities and are vital for long-term growth in Asia.
 Much of the funding would continue to come from public resources, through better domestic revenue mobilisation, cost recovery, and better prioritisation of fiscal resources.
 Yet, it is also very clear that more private sector financing is required.
-While public spending still provides the bulk of needed infrastructure investments, fiscal constraints and debt sustainability considerations limit the extension of public finance (Figure 4.3).
+While public spending still provides the bulk of needed infrastructure investments, fiscal constraints and debt sustainability considerations limit the extension of public finance (Figure 2.3).
 Various multilateral development banks (MDBs) have also made mobilising private capital a priority.
 ADB emphasises private participation in infrastructure and capital market development in its private sector operations framework.
-The World Bank also takes an approach of 'maximizing finance for development' to leverage all sources of financing and does not offer concessionary financing.
-It aims to create infrastructure projects as an asset class for private sector investors by increasing the level of data quality.
+The World Bank also takes an approach of 'maximizing finance for development' to leverage all sources of finance systematically.
+The AIIB has a more focused mandate on infrastructure project sas an asset class for private sector investors by increasing the level of data quality.
 This helps market participants to make informed financing decisions.